timnboys/Scutex/README.markdown

 ## Infragistics Components

-As of the 10/30/2011 checkin the Infragistics dependancy has been removed.
+~~As of the 10/30/2011 checkin the Infragistics dependancy has been removed.~~ Infragistics is irrevelant at this point since it isn't even used anymore.

 ## Official Builds & Releases